MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ## Project management

-Use **Warehouse Pick** documents to pick job components in the flow to project management.
+Use **Warehouse Pick** documents to pick project components in the flow to project management.

 > [!NOTE]
-> The ability to pick components for project planning lines was added to [!INCLUDE[d365fin](includes/d365fin_md.md)] in 2022 release wave 2.
-To start using the capability, an administrator must turn on **Feature Update: Enable inventory and warehouse pick from Jobs** on the **Feature Management** page.
->
-> Jobs don't support advanced configurations where the **Directed pick and Put-away** toggle is turned on.
+> Project don't support advanced configurations where the **Directed pick and Put-away** toggle is turned on.

 ## Check whether items are available for picking